8 Creative Ways to Remember to Take Your Medicines

 Learning about side effects are important so you can recognize them if they occur.
 Many side effects with drug treatment are temporary, so be sure to ask your doctor about short-lived and more long-term side effects with any medication.

-2. Pill Boxes
+2. Pill boxes

 Older patients may especially find pill boxes convenient to use.
 The boxes are split into individual sections that make-up a week’s worth of medicine, or more, and may even be separated by times of day.
-They can easily fit into travel bags or purses; however, don’t leave them in a hot car.
+They can easily fit into travel bags or purses; however, don’t leave them in a hot or freezing cold car.

-3. Electronic Applications and Pill Reminders
+3. Electronic applications and pill reminders

 - For example, a pill reminder app can keep a complete list of all your medications.
-You can choose to get pill reminders to take your meds at a special time, and receive prescription refill reminders right on your mobile device.
+You could choose to get pill reminders to take your meds at a special time, and receive prescription refill reminders right on your mobile device.

-4. Calendar Alerts
+4. Calendar alerts

-Maybe you prefer not to use a mobile device or just like the simple method of a calendar.
+Maybe you prefer not to use a mobile device or just prefer the simple method of a calendar.
 Those are great tools, too.
-Mark your daily doses on a paper calendar at home, on your computer, or even in your little black book!
+Mark your daily doses on a paper calendar at home, on your computer, or even in your little black book.
 Just be sure to update it frequently and mark through each dose as you take it, in case you forget from dose to dose.

 Getting into a regular routine to help you remember to take your meds is really what’s most important.
 Find what works best for you.
 Try to take your meds at the same time each day.

 - Pretty soon taking your meds will be as routine as, well, brushing your teeth (and that might be a good time to take your meds, too).

-Protect your meds from extreme heat or cold, and don’t leave them in a steamy bathroom (where medicine cabinets are usually found, coincidentally!).
+Protect your meds from extreme heat or cold, and don’t leave them in a steamy bathroom (where medicine cabinets are usually found, coincidentally).
 Most medications are stable at room temperature, but under extreme conditions, they can lose their potency, crumble, or even melt.

 If your medicine needs to be stored in the refrigerator, consider posting a sticky note reminder on the fridge as a reminder to grab it when it’s time.

-6. Get Help from Family Members or Friends
+6. Get help from family members or friends

 Many friends and family take meds, and creating a team to help remind each other to take their doses can be helpful.
 If you live alone, maybe a friend would text you each morning or night, when they also take their meds.
 If a family member you live with also takes meds, you have a built in pill reminder right there at your house.
-Take advantage of it!
+Take advantage of it.

 Large print on prescription bottles and for drug information printouts can be very helpful as older patients lose their eyesight.
 Your pharmacist can usually print out dosing and drug information in large type – so be sure to ask.

-Having an easily accessible list of your medication specifics will enable you to provide this information correctly and quickly at a time when you might need it the most – in an emergency situation.
+- Having an easily accessible list of your medication specifics will enable you to provide this information correctly and quickly at a time when you might need it the most – in an emergency situation.

 - If you utilize electronic tools, you can easily update this information as needed on the free Drugs.com Medication Guide App.

 If all else fails, there may be ways to simplify your medication regimen to make life easier.
 If you take a drug two or three times per day, your doctor may be able to find a similar drug that only needs to be taken once a day.